2001 United States elections: Gubernatorial elections

 During the 2001 gubernatorial elections, the governorships of two states and one territory were up for election.

 Going into the elections, Republicans held the Governorships of twenty-nine states and one territory, Democrats held the governorships of nineteen states, four territories, and the Mayorship of the District of Columbia, and two governorships were held by incumbents of neither party.
 Democrats gained the governorships of Virginia and New Jersey.
 However, Republicans retained the governorship of the Northern Mariana Islands.
 Thus the balance of power between Republicans and Democrats was changed from 29–19 to 27–21.

 Other statewide elections

 The offices of Lieutenant Governor (in Virginia as a separate election and the Northern Mariana Islands on the same ticket as the gubernatorial nominee) and state Attorney General in the former were up for election.
 There were no other statewide elective offices in New Jersey open with the office of governor aside.

 State legislative elections

-In 2001, seats in both houses of the New Jersey and Virginia legislatures, and both houses of the territorial legislature of the Northern Marina Islands were up for election.
+In 2001, seats in both houses of the New Jersey legislature and the lower house of the Virginia legislature, and both houses of the territorial legislature of the Northern Marina Islands, were up for election.

-Republicans maintained control of both houses of the Virginia legislature, while Democrats won control of the New Jersey General Assembly, and turned the state Senate from Republican to tied.
+Republicans maintained control of the Virginia House of Delegates, while Democrats won control of the New Jersey General Assembly, and turned the state Senate from Republican to tied.